Courses

 Week 8: Measurement and Research

-We also offer a variety of FREE Certificate add-ons to help you succeed in the industry after you complete our Certificate.
-You can choose one or both of these options.
+We also offer FREE add-ons to help you succeed in the industry after you complete 3 courses You can choose one or both of these options.

 Optional and Free Add-On Services:

-Capstone Project (optional 3-5 week course with certificate)
+Capstone Project (optional 3-5 week course after completing 3 courses)

-Business of Craft Beer Certificate participants complete a culminating 3-week capstone project after the completion of your three certificate courses.
+Business of Craft Beer participants complete a culminating 4-week capstone project after the completion of your three courses.
 This will give you an opportunity to apply your learning to create a business plan or a product launch plan that will prove useful as you embark on your new career.
 You will have the opportunity to present your project to our instructor team including craft beer industry leaders for critique and feedback.
-Select one of two capstone projects
+Select one of two capstone projects.

 Craft Brewery Business Plan